Adobe Flash Player: Privacy

 Flash Player supports persistent local storage of data (also referred to as Local Shared Objects), which can be used similarly to HTTP cookies or Web Storage in web applications.
 Local storage in Flash Player allows websites to store non-executable data on a user's computer, such as authentication information, game high scores or web browser games, server-based session identifiers, site preferences, saved work, or temporary files.
-Flash Player will only allow content originating from exactly the same website domain to access data saved in local storage.
+Flash Player will only allow content originating from the same website domain to access data saved in local storage.

 Because local storage can be used to save information on a computer that is later retrieved by the same site, a site can use it to gather user statistics, similar to how HTTP cookies and Web Storage can be used.
 With such technologies, the possibility of building a profile based on user statistics is considered by some a potential privacy concern.
-Users can disable or restrict use of local storage in Flash Player through a "Settings Manager" page.
+Users can disable or restrict the use of local storage in Flash Player through a "Settings Manager" page.
 These settings can be accessed from the Adobe website or by right-clicking on Flash-based content and selecting "Global Settings".

 Local storage can be disabled entirely or on a site-by-site basis.
-Disabling local storage will block any content from saving local user information using Flash Player, but this may disable or reduce the functionality of some websites, such as saved preferences or high scores and saved progress in games.
+Disabling local storage will block any content from saving local user information using Flash Player, but this may disable or reduce the functionality of some websites, such as saved preferences or high scores, and saved progress in games.

 Flash Player 10.1 and upward honor the privacy mode settings in the latest versions of the Chrome, Firefox, Internet Explorer, and Safari web browsers, such that no local storage data is saved when the browser's privacy mode is in use.